isomerpages/moe-lkybl/resources-and-events/resources/_posts/2024-04-21-post-Min Agaram Tamil Language E Dictionary.md

 </div>
 <p>The Lee Kuan Yew Fund for Bilingualism is proud to support the development
 and production of Min Agaram, the world's first Tamil Language E-Dictionary.
-This groundbreaking project represents a significant milestone in the promotion and preservation of the Tamil language, providing a modern and accessible resource for learners and speakers around the globe.
+This groundbreaking project represents a significant milestone in promoting and preserving the Tamil language, providing a modern and accessible resource for learners and speakers around the globe.
 Min Agaram offers comprehensive and user-friendly digital tools designed to enhance language learning and usage, fostering a deeper appreciation and proficiency in Tamil among youths and children.</p>
 <p>Embark on a linguistic journey with the Min Agaram app, meticulously crafted
 in Singapore.
 Featuring over 50,000 words, this app serves as your gateway to mastering Tamil through a comprehensive, multi-layered learning approach.